Employment and Support Services

 - Providing job retention help

 The Targeted Employment Services team at Global Connections to Employment (GCE), helps people with disabilities prepare for competitive work through the following programs:

-Project SEARCH: This high school transition-to-work program is community-based and helps young adults with disabilities prepare for, obtain, and retain jobs through career exploration, non-paid internships, and direct-job placement services.
+Project SEARCH: This high school transition-to-work program is community-based and helps young adults with disabilities prepare for, obtain, and retain jobs through career exploration, non-paid internships, and supported employment placement services.
+Project Search Brochure

 Employment Enhancement Project: These services help increase community integration of individuals with intellectual disabilities through employment services such as paid internships and/or competitive employment.